imcf/hrm-omero/DEVELOPMENT.md

 - [x] lift assumption that datasets are always members of a project in OMERO
 - [x] create target directory for thumbnails in case it doesn't exist
 - [ ] create documentation on the `OMERO_USERDIR` configuration
-- [ ] some default configuration seems to be missing in the upstream HRM config file, `Adding a file sink for logging failed: Level '' does not exist` is issued from `hrm_omero.cli:logger_add_file_sink`
+- [ ] make log verbosity setting optional in the configuration file, otherwise `Adding a file sink for logging failed: Level '' does not exist` is issued from `hrm_omero.cli:logger_add_file_sink` if nothing is present
 - [ ] try to catch "assert failed" errors when uploading data to OMERO, this usually indicates that the file / fileset was refused by Bio-Formats